Basilica and Convent of Santo Domingo, Lima: Nave

 As mentioned previously, the enclosure is formed by three naves, of which the lateral ones are composed by chapels in which are located several reredos.
 On the side portal from left to right we find the following reredos or altarpieces: Next to the Gospel, the altarpieces of St. Hyacinth of Poland, Saint Joseph, Saint Dominic and Our Lady of the Rosary; and on the side of the Epistle those of the Peruvian Saints, the Souls, St. Thomas Aquinas, Sacred Heart, Chapel of the Lord of Justice and the Chapel of the Co-fraternity of the Rosary.

 The most important is the altarpiece of the Peruvian Saints, of neoclassical style, located in the right transept of the church.
-In the center is the effige of St. Rose of Lima, to the left side this of St. Martin de Porres and to the right St. John Macias, that in spite of being born in the Iberian peninsula, is considered Peruvian because he developed his religious life in Lima.
+In the center is the effigy of St. Rose of Lima, to the left side this of St. Martin de Porres and to the right St. John Macias, that in spite of being born in the Iberian peninsula, is considered Peruvian because he developed his religious life in Lima.
 At the bottom of these images are reliquaries where the remains of each saint mentioned above rest.
 In the lower part of the altar there is a sculpture of St. Rose of Lima, made by the Maltese artist Melchor Caffá in 1669, on behalf of the Pope Clement IX to give it to the Dominican fathers for his beatification.

 In the left transept is the altarpiece dedicated to the Patroness of Lima and titular of the church, Our Lady of the Rosary.
 In neoclassical style, it conserves in its main niche the effigy of this invocation "que fue la primera de este Reyno" (that she was the first one of this Kingdom).
 According to tradition it was given to Lima by King Charles V, Holy Roman Emperor.
 It was specially venerated by Rose of Lima and Martin de Porres, among others, and was crowned solemnly in the year 1927.